-For a young adult, adjusting to the role of caregiver for a loved one with cancer can be a challenge.
-Individuals aged 21 to 39 have a unique set of needs and responsibilities that can make being a caregiver especially challenging.
+For young adults, adjusting to the role of caregiver for a loved one with cancer can be a challenge.
+Individuals aged 21 to 39 have a unique set of needs and responsibilities that can make being a caregiver especially demanding.
+This fact sheets covers the following:

 Communicate with your loved one.
-Having an open dialogue with your loved one can help you both gain a clear, mutual understanding of your role as a caregiver.
-Talk to each other about the changes that are happening and how you both are coping.
-Acknowledge that you may see things differently, and explore ways to come together when you can.
+An open dialogue with your loved one about your role as a caregiver.
+Talk to each other about the changes that are happening.
+Discuss how you both are coping.
 Recognize your own limitations regarding the support you are able to provide.
-Being aware of these limits can help manage your loved one’s expectations and avoid disappointment or frustration.
+If you are aware of these limits, you can manage your loved one’s expectations and avoid disappointment or frustration.

-Be involved.
+Let others know.
 Talk with your employer or professors about your caregiving responsibilities and how they might impact you at work or school.
 The more they know, the more they can support you.
-They may be able to accommodate you with a more flexible schedule or extend deadlines.
-As a caregiver, you may also have the opportunity to communicate with your loved one’s medical team.
-Remember: you are an important member of your loved one’s health care team, but it’s important to talk about how involved your loved one would like you to be.
-You can help your loved one by writing down questions to ask before appointments, assisting in managing side effects and listening and writing down information during appointments.
+They may be able to give you a more flexible schedule or extend deadlines.

 Find what works for you.
 There is no “right” way to be a caregiver, and everyone responds to this role differently.
 This is likely very new for you, so give yourself permission to make changes as you go.